MQL vs. SQL: A Guide to Maximizing Revenue Growth

 To optimize the process of developing leads into customers, bring your sales and marketing teams together and outline a profile of what your business defines as a ‘sales-ready lead’.
 This involves deciding what criteria and qualifications need to be met to indicate a true purchase intent.
 At RollWorks, we understand that having the right software to optimize lead nurturing efforts is also key.

-From there, make sure you have the right software to optimize all of your lead nurturing efforts that offers sales and marketing teams in order to advance lead management.
-This can look like creating custom scoring models that update in real time, automating nurturing based on persona and buying stage, and real-time data to inform your sales and marketing strategies.
+From there, make sure you have the right software to optimize all of your lead nurturing efforts that offer sales and marketing teams to advance lead management.
+This can look like creating custom scoring models that update in real-time, automating nurturing based on persona and buying stage, and real-time data to inform your sales and marketing strategies.

 Transitioning MQLs to SQLs is a critical step towards closing more business in B2B marketing and sales.
 By carefully analyzing a lead's behavior with your brand, collaborating effectively between sales and marketing teams, and utilizing the right account-based platform, you can successfully convert leads into loyal customers and accelerate revenue growth.